noxonsu/dash.onout.org/docs/howtobackend.md

 </script>
 ```

-And on a clinet's frontend in the app, just repplace the line with getter function:
+And on a client's frontend in the app, just replace the line with getter function:
 ```html
 <script>
 window.logoUrl=web3.contractAt(0x4B2B549d0Be6013f30221f23d0165587cAc3f888).getData(keyname);